epicyclic-dev/nice-data/readme.md

 # The Implementation

 The Reference™ Nice parser/deserializer is this Zig library.
 It contains a handwritten nonrecursive parser to a generic data structure (`nice.Value`, a tagged union that can represent a scalar, a string, a list of these generic values, or a map of scalars to these generic values).
 The included example scripts demonstrate how to use the API.
 See `examples/parse.zig` for one-shot parsing from a slice. `examples/stream.zig` demonstrates how to parse streaming data that does not require loading a whole document into memory at once.
-This is slower will generally have a lower peak memory usage (which is mainly driven by the size of the document).
+This is slower but will generally have a lower peak memory usage (though that is mainly driven by the size of the document).

 `nice.Value` has a method to recursively be converted into a strongly typed user-defined structure.
 Zig's compile-time reflection is used to generate code to perform appropriate type conversion.
 There a variety of options which can be used to control specific details of the conversion, which are governed by `nice.parser.Options`. `examples/reify.zig` demonstrates basic use of this functionality.